som1sezhi/threedee/docs/sceneactors.md

 - `Actor:cullmode()` (see `MeshActor.cullMode` for an alternative)

-Emoji meanings:
+## A note about emojis

+Since SceneActors don't have an `:update()` method, these emojis have a slightly different meaning here than in other pages of these docs:
 - ✅: This property is allowed to be modified after scene finalization/during "runtime", via simple assignment (e.g. `mySceneActor.cullMode = 'none'`).
 - ❌: This property should not be modified at runtime.
+You can set it anytime *before* scene finalization by simple assignment.

 ## `SceneActor`